ianmunai/ianmunai/README.md

 An Instrumentation & Control Eng student passionate about Industrial Control Systems and the vast world of Process Control.
  I’m interested in automation  and PLC development in Beckhoff TwinCAT3.

-I'm gaining interest in learning about Digital Circuits and their implementation using HDLs such as Verilog
+I'm gaining interest in learning about Digital Circuits and their implementation using HDLs such as Verilog.

 Skills: MATLAB / Structured Text / C++ / HTML